anitaposch/learn-bitcoin/manuscript/202-Bitcoin-ecological-footprint.md

 Proof-of-Work is also the only mechanism that allows an equally distributed, decentralized creation of coin supply, whereas other methods require initial token drops and token generation events that allow centralized actors to take advantage of pre-mined coins (Proof-of-Stake).

-**Assumption #1: It takes X kilowatts to do a single transaction** This is faulty mathematics.
+**Assumption #1: It Takes X Kilowatts to Do a Single Transaction** This is faulty mathematics.
 The use of energy for bitcoin does not scale to the number of transactions.
 The number of transactions that happen on-chain and the number of transactions that happen off-chain - for instance, on second layer technologies like the Lightning Network or through custodial exchanges, that batch transactions - are not correlated at all to the cost of mining.
 Mining is driven to 80-90% by bitcoin's price and 10-20% by fees.
 The higher the possible profit for miners, the more miners are setting up new mining facilities and when the price crashes some have to stop their machines.
 In the long term, when all 21 million bitcoin have been mined, the transaction fees will drive mining.
 At that point, transaction intensity will be more correlated to energy usage.
 But not today, the last bitcoin will be mined in 2140.
 Mining is driven by competition in a free market where mining difficulty adjusts dynamically.
 It has nothing to do with how many transactions are being processed.
 Mining is a mechanism for security.
 It relates to how much security the market allocates to the system, so more energy equals more security and when the price of bitcoin goes up the amount of money allocated to protect it also increases naturally.
 Therefore usage and higher adoption drives additional financial motivation for miners to produce more security by consuming more energy.

-**Assumption 2: Linear extrapolation**
+**Assumption 2: Linear Extrapolation**
 The second wrong assumption is to extrapolate linearly and say, if it takes X kilowatts of energy to do one transaction today and we have seven and a half billion people on the planet who will want to do one transaction per day each then bitcoin's energy consumption in the future will be Y. This is false.
 Bitcoin can't scale linearly in terms of transactions because of block size constraints on the base layer.
-To mitigate that, second layer protocols are developed like the Lightning Network or Liquid, which allow thousands of payments without the need for extra energy.
+To mitigate that, second layer protocols are developed like the Lightning Network or sidechains like Liquid, which allow thousands of payments without the need for extra energy.
 The efficiency of mining equipment is rising.
 Miners need less power for the same amount of computing performance over time.
 Additionally, Bitcoin developers are improving the code, minimizing the data size of transactions so that more transactions can be mined in one block.

 **Assumption 3: Comparing VISA to Bitcoin**
 A Bitcoin on-chain transaction can not be compared with a VISA payment.
 It is not the same.
 In traditional banking there are various layers of settlement, meaning they differ in their level of security and finalization.
 Let's take the example of the US system, which is comparable globally.
 The baselayer are Fedwire, CHIPS and SWIFT networks, while debit card and credit card payments operate one or two levels above with many intermediaries.
 The baselayer of Bitcoin has to be compared with Fedwire, CHIPS and SWIFT.
 Layer 2 solutions like fast, micro payments on the Lightning Network can be compared with VISA.